Note: the following contains simplifications of the truth, and some of the statements are not technically correct or not as general as they could be.

 Grothendieck's idea of "motives" is a major motivating factor for modern algebraic and analytic geometry.
 Let's exposit the basic idea.
 The concept of linearity is a recurring theme in mathemtics, and lesson of this theme is that linear objects are much easier to deal with than nonlinear objects.
 In geometry, this philosophy comes up in the study of (co)homology theories.
 Given a category of "geometric spaces" (for example varieties, manifolds, etc.), one associates a "linear" object to a geometric space .
 One can then use properties of the linear spaces to prove various facts about X. In categorical language, is a functor from geoemtric spaces to linear spaces.

 Grothendieck's philosophy is that despite the no-go theorem, there should be some sort of category, called the cateogry of motives, that acts as a universal cohomology theory.
-So we'd expect any nice cohomology functor to factor through a fucntor from geometric spaces to motives.
+So we'd expect any nice cohomology functor to factor through a functor from geometric spaces to motives.

 Now, making a definition that *should* coincide with the correct category of motives isn't completely impossible, and Grothendieck even did this with his category of pure motives.
 However, the definition of pure motives is really abstract, and it's quite hard to prove things with it.
 What's missing is a combinatorics for this category, i.e. a concrete way to work tangibly with the objects and morphisms in the category.